ON THIS PAGE: You will learn about the different types of treatments doctors use for people with mesothelioma. Use the menu to see other pages.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Your treatment plan may include a combination of the treatments above, such as surgery, radiation therapy, and systemic therapy.
+Your treatment plan may include a combination of the treatments above, such as surgery, radiation therapy, and systemic therapy using medication.
 Palliative care will also be important to help relieve symptoms and side effects.

 Chance of recurrence